jsmolina/z88dk-tutorial-sp1/README.md

 allowing the user to choose one using a menu or detecting fire button is pressed in one of the devices.
 Then function pointer `joy` can be called directly in game loop:
 `in = (joy)(&joy_keys);`
-So you can verify which one was pressed using binary checks like `in & IN_STICK_UP`
+So you can verify which one was pressed using binary checks like `in & IN_STICK_UP`.
+The last two params, roty and rotx are a bit tricky, they are used for repositioning the sprite inside its box.
+Imagine the case of having a 24x24px sprite, but sometimes it is lying down or sometimes hanging.
+In that case it's possible that you need some readjustment to not drive you crazy with collisions.

 But it moves so fast, right?
 It's time for the tricks...

 ### Collisions between sprites
 As any videogame sometimes there will be a collission.
 Best way to do them in anyvideogame are 'bubble collisions', which means calculating the absolute difference between x1 and x2, then y1 and y2.
+For complex sprites, consider that sprite x and y are the topmost and leftmost part of the sprite, NOT the center (unless you adjust it using hrot and vrot seen before).

 `has_collision` function in this file shows the easyest way to do it: https://github.com/jsmolina/z88dk-tutorial-sp1/blob/master/logic.c#L266